> Competition Bureau Enforcement | CANADIAN COMPETITION LAW

 COMPETITION LAW ENFORCEMENT

-The Competition Act is enforced and administered by the Competition Bureau, a federal enforcement agency headed by the Commissioner of Competition.
+Canada’s federal Competition Act is enforced and administered by the Competition Bureau, which is a federal enforcement agency based in Ottawa and headed by the Commissioner of Competition.

-The Competition Bureau investigates potential criminal competition law offences and civil reviewable matters under the Competition Act based on its own investigations and complaints from consumers, competitors and other marketplace participants.
+The Competition Bureau investigates potential criminal competition law offences and civil reviewable matters under the Competition Act based on its own investigations, complaints from consumers, competitors and other marketplace participants and information it obtains from applicants seeking immunity or leniency under its Immunity and Leniency Programs.

 While the Competition Bureau investigates potential violations of the Competition Act’s criminal offences, the responsibility for prosecutions lies with the DPP.
-In practice, the Competition Bureau and the Public Prosecution Service work closely together on criminal competition law investigations.
+In practice, the Competition Bureau and the Public Prosecution Service work closely together on criminal competition law investigations and prosecutions.

 The Commissioner of Competition is also responsible for investigating and initiating applications relating to potential violations of the Competition Act’s civil reviewable matters sections.